(Note: you will need to have both pageview and event tracking installed before you can analyze your data. Please do so first by following this guide.)

 For example, in my case, I would like to see all the data relate to 'Subscribe', an even in which users sign up to pay for my product.

-The window you choose will determine how long in the future you'd like to attribute the conversion event you picked (in my case, subscribe) related to visits that happened in your date range.
+The window you choose will determine how long in the future you'd like to attribute the conversion event you picked related to visits that happened in your date range.

-For example, picking a 30 day window means 'I would like to see all data related to my conversion event which happened in the month following my date range'.
+For example, picking a 30 day window means 'I would like to see all traffic data related to my conversion event which happened in the month leading up to my date range'.

 For example, in my settings, I will now see any event which was related to a Subscription which happened in the month after users visited my site.
 If a user found my product through an ad on Facebook 28 days ago, and converted last week, that will be included.
 However, if they clicked on a Facebook ad 31 days ago, it won't be counted towards my conversion path.